 Lightweight

 As the name implies, lightweight fleeces are thinner, lighter, and pack down smaller than their heavier counterparts.
 These jackets are ideal for high-intensity activities like trail running or climbing when there is a chill in the air, but you expect to work up a sweat.
-They also work well as a light outer layer when temperatures are hovering just below t-shirt weather.
+They also work well as a light outer layer when temperatures hover just below t-shirt weather.
 When it's cold enough to need more insulation, these fit easily beneath a windbreaker, rain layer, or winter jacket.

 Heavyweight